ibm-cloud-docs/RegistryImages/datashield-mysql/index.md

 # Getting started with the `datashield-mariadb` image
 {: #datashield-mariadb_starter}

-This container image provides protection for data that is in use by running MariaDB in the Data Shield environment.
-For more information about the service and what it means to protect data in use, see the [IBM Cloud Data Shield documentation](/docs/services/data-shield?topic=data-shield-about#about).
+This container image provides protection for data that is in use by running MariaDB in the {{site.data.keyword.datashield_short}} environment.
+For more information about the service and what it means to protect data in use, see the [{{site.data.keyword.datashield_short}} documentation](/docs/services/data-shield?topic=data-shield-about#about).
 {: shortdesc}

 You can access the images that are provided by {{site.data.keyword.IBM}} by using the command line, see [IBM public images](/docs/services/Registry?topic=registry-public_images#public_images).